BDA-KTS/claim_similarity_retrieval/README.md

 # claim_similarity_retrieval

 ## Description
 This method enables fact-checking of arbitrary claims or statements (e.g. taken from online discourse and social media posts).
 It takes advantage of a unique and constantly updated repository of fact-checked claims mined from the web (ClaimsKG).

+ClaimsKG structured KnowledgeBase which serves as a registry of claims.
+The KB is updated at regular intervals.
+Thea latest release of ClaimsKG contains 74000 claims collected from 13 different fact-checking websites from  the year 1996 to 2023.
+For more details regarding ClaimsKG like the latest release and related papers, please refer to the official webpage https://data.gesis.org/claimskg/

 The method receives an input claim/sentence and returns a set of ranked claims, their relevance scores, veracity ratings and the corresponding fact-check sources.

 ### Keywords
 verified claims retrieval, semantic similarity, claims ranking